darasus/ai-blog/content/the-top-10-healthiest-foods-to-eat.md

   follow one type of diet, you can also mix the two.
 Each serving should contain at least one cup of vegetables.
 Vegetables are an important part of a healthy diet.
+intro: Keeping a balanced diet is essential for leading a healthy lifestyle.
+It can be challenging to eat the right amount of nutrients every day, but with the right information it’s not as scary as you might think.
+Everyone has their own ideas about what healthy eating looks like, and that can make things confusing.
+You might have heard different things about what type of food is good for you and which ones should be avoided at all costs.
+But figuring out what the right kind of healthy is and how to achieve it isn’t as hard as you might think.
+This article will teach you everything you need to know about eating healthily and getting the right balance of nutrients in your body.
 ---

 ## What Is a Balanced Diet?